 Sometimes, the pain receptors in your skin can actually make the area feel numb, which is great!
 However, this feeling, unfortunately, doesn’t tend to stick around for very long.

 How To Make A Tattooing Session Feel As Comfortable As Possible

-Although it’s almost certain that you’re going to feel at least a small amount of discomfort, there are many things you can try in order to make the whole experience more pleasant and bearable.
+Although it’s almost certain that you’ll feel at least a small amount of discomfort, there are many things you can try to make the whole experience seem more pleasant and bearable.

 It’s definitely worth remembering that MILLIONS of people have managed to get through the tattooing process and happily lived to tell the tale.

-Psychologically, it’s always great to know that what you’re about to do has already been done many times, and many people have repeatedly gone back to get even more work done - so it can’t be THAT bad.
+Psychologically, it’s always great to know that what you’re about to do has already been done multiple times, and many people have gone back to get even more work done.
+So it can’t be that bad.